danielwoodford12/ST3247_SAW/README.md

-# Structured Sampling of 2D Walk Spaces via Monte Carlo Methods
+# Methods for Estimating the Connective Constant of Self-Avoiding Walks on a 2D Lattice

 This project implements different Monte Carlo sampling techniques to estimate the **connective constant (μ)** for *self-avoiding walks* (SAWs) on a 2D square lattice.